|

 to L.A. after studying music and math at the University of Oregon.

-Benson later in my career,” he says, “because
+to produce George Benson later in my career,” he says,

-it was his album Breezin’ that helped me realize that the
+“because it was his album Breezin’ that helped me

-guitar could be the focus of an entire album.
-The guitar could hold
+realize that the guitar could be the focus of an entire album.
+The

-to play the guitar and perform live, and as much success as I’ve
+this business was to play the guitar and perform live, and as much

 |